With so many choices available these days how the hell do you find the best dirt bike for beginners?

 Finding the best dirt bike for beginners when you are over the average height can be challenging as the majority of bikes available for beginner riders tend to have lower seat heights.

-The CRF250X has a good seat height at 37.7 inches and even though this bike is regarded as intermediate, it can still be suitable for a newbie.
+The CRF250X has a good seat height at 37.7 inches (0.96 m) and even though this bike is regarded as intermediate, it can still be suitable for a newbie.

 The four-stroke engine, whilst quite powerful for a novice can also be tamed easily off the throttle.

-So for your larger adult beginner, I like the Suzuki DR-Z400S.
-Having owned one previously I am well up to speed on what these bikes are like.
+Having owned two of these previously I am well up to speed on what these bikes are like.

 The video I have included talks about the value of the DRZ for trail riding but also how its suits bigger framed riders.